tim-millar/lisp-interpreter/README.md

  - [*MPC*](https://github.com/orangeduck/mpc), a parser combinator library

 To install:
-- 'make prompt' from project root
+- 'make parsing' from project root
-- './prompt' to run
+- './parsing' to run